Hand Cut Russet Fries with Dijon Aioli

 Food Network Kitchens suggest caution in consuming raw and lightly-cooked eggs due to the slight risk of Salmonella or other food-borne illness.
 To reduce this risk, we recommend you use only fresh, properly-refrigerated, clean, grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.

-Recipe courtesy Charlie Palmer, Aureole Restaurant
+Recipe courtesy of Charlie Palmer, Aureole Restaurant